jeog/TDAmeritradeAPI/README_GET.md

 *UPDATES*

 - *On Jun 30 2018 API behavior was changed (by Ameritrade) to fix a bug w/ expired token messages.
-This will result in an ```InvalidRequest``` exception being thrown with error code 401 in older versions of the library (commit eb59c1 and earlier).
+This will result in an ```InvalidRequest``` exception being thrown with error code 401 in older versions of the library (before commit b75586).
 If so upgrade to a newer version of the library.*
 - - -

 #### Overview